 - a.
-Initial data reports are to be submitted in duplicate to the Division of Technical Services and Monitoring (currently Source Testing and Monitoring) in Harrisburg within 30 days following the end of each quarter as required in the Record Keeping and Reporting sections of the Manual. - b.
-Subsequent data report changes must be submitted in duplicate to the appropriate regional office.
-The regional office will forward all approved changes to the Division of Technical Services and Monitoring (currently Source Testing and Monitoring).
+Initial data reports are to be submitted to the Division of Source Testing and Monitoring in Harrisburg within 30 days following the end of each quarter as required in the Record Keeping and Reporting sections of the Manual. - b.
+Subsequent data report changes must be submitted to the appropriate regional office.
+The regional office will forward all approved changes to the Division of Source Testing and Monitoring.
 Data resubmittals must be submitted to the regional office within 60 days following the end of the quarter.